PyLadiesBerlin/PyLadiesBerlin.github.io/content/pages/en/meetups.rst

 You can find and join upcoming events on our `Meetup group <https://www.meetup.com/PyLadies-Berlin/>`__.

 We do have varying levels in different meetups from novice to expert in specific topics.
 We always try to include a "Non-coding superpower" 10 mins talk in the beginning.
-Because we belife (tech) life is much more than coding!
+Because we believe (tech) life is much more than coding!

 Call for speakers
 ~~~~~~~~~~~~~~~~~~